Some links in this post may be affiliate links

-Anthurium warocqueanum also called Queen Anthurium bears light-green to very dark greenish-black, velvety leaves as it bears short hairs on the leaves giving it a velvety texture.
+Anthurium warocqueanum is among the rare Anthurium varieties which bears light-green to very dark greenish-black, velvety leaves as it bears short hairs on the leaves giving it a velvety texture.

 Botanical name: Anthurium warocqueanum